Installation

 NONE or ERROR in production to avoid exposing sensitive data in logs.Android Initialization

-- Initialize InsForge SDK (With Local Storage and Browser Launcher for OAuth)
+- Initialize InsForge SDK (With Chrome Custom Tabs and Session Storage)

 import android.content.Context